httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Except for the `max-age` limit, the existence of a limit or its value MUST NOT change throughout the lifetime of the upload resource.

 Receivers of `Upload-Limit` parse the Dictionary as described in {{Section 4.2 of STRUCTURED-FIELDS}}.
-Where the Dictionary is successfully parsed, this document places the additional requirement that Dictionary members with unknown keys, or members using known keys with values of unexpected types, MUST be ignored.
+Where the Dictionary is successfully parsed, this document places two additional requirements on Dictionary members.
+First, a member with an unknown key MUST be ignored.
+Second, a member with a known key but a value of unexpected type MUST cause the entire `Upload-Limit` header field to be ignored, or alternatively the complete HTTP message MUST be treated as malformed.

 A server that supports the creation of a resumable upload resource ({{upload-creation}}) for a target URI MUST include the `Upload-Limit` header field with the corresponding limits in a response to an `OPTIONS` request sent to this target URI.
 If a server supports the creation of upload resources for any target URI, it SHOULD include the `Upload-Limit` header field with the corresponding limits in a response to an `OPTIONS` request with the `*` target unless the server is not capable of handling `OPTIONS *` requests.
 If the server does not apply any limits, it MUST use `min-size=0` instead of an empty header value.